zygos/wd-material/material/3-frameworks/4-full-stack/4-hands-on-guide.md

 import { trpc } from '@/trpc'

 export async function login(userLogin: { email: string; password: string }) {
-  // login might not be considered a mutation, but we are considering it as such
-  // given that it creates a new "thing" - an access token. const { accessToken } = await trpc.user.login.mutate(userLogin)
+  const { accessToken } = await trpc.user.login.mutate(userLogin)

   localStorage.setItem('token', token)